dezareo/tailwind-php-form/README.md

 ## WordPress plugin - php form styled by Tailwind CSS Framework

-To use this plugin you must have the Tailwind CSS Framework ver implemented.
-2.0 in WordPress theme.
+To use this plugin you must have the Tailwind CSS Framework ver 2.0 implemented into WordPress theme.
 The plugin allows you to use a responsive contact form.

 ## Instructions